Gengyoko Tim Wicks

 Shinchi Linda Galijan, PhD, was ordained by Sojun Mel Weitsman in 2004 and received dharma transmission from him in 2012.
 A professional musician, massage therapist, and licensed clinical psychologist, she has practiced yoga for over 20 years.
 She currently serves as President of San Francisco Zen Center.

-Jim Gallas has been teaching yoga, qigong and shiatsu for over 20 years.
+Jim Gallas has been teaching yoga, qigong, and shiatsu for over 20 years.
 He teaches at Esalen Institute in Big Sur, at Five Branches University Santa Cruz, and at Haramara Retreat in Sayulita, Mexico.
-Jim loves his work, and aims to meet the needs of each student with compassion, humor, and extensive experience.
+Jim loves his work and aims to meet the needs of each student with compassion, humor, and extensive experience. www.relaxedfocus.net

 Jisan Tova Green

-Jisan Tova Green, a Zen priest with dharma transmission from Eijun Linda Cutts in 2015, resides and teaches at San Francisco Zen Center’s City Center.
-She co-founded the SFZC Queer Dharma Group in 2009.
+Jisan Tova Green, a Zen priest who received dharma transmission from Eijun Linda Cutts in 2015, resides and teaches at San Francisco Zen Center’s City Center.
+She co-founded the SFZC Queer Dharma Group in 2009 and the group “Unpacking Whiteness - Reflection and Action.”
 Tova has worked as a hospice social worker, plays the cello, and writes poetry.

 Ryushin Paul Haller

-Ryushin Paul Haller, former City Center Abbot, has taught Zen, mindfulness, and meditation for over 25 years throughout the U.S. and Europe.
-He has created programs that assist with depression and substance abuse, has taught in prisons, and has a long involvement with the Zen Hospice Project.
+Ryushin Paul Haller, former City Center abbot and currently Urban Temple Dharma Teacher, has taught Zen, mindfulness, and meditation for over 25 years throughout the U.S. and Europe.
+He has created programs that assist with depression and substance abuse, has taught in prisons, and has a long involvement with Zen Hospice Project.
 He has been practicing yoga for over 25 years.

 Steven Harper, M.A.

 Steven Harper is a wilderness guide, author, and consultant.
-He has taught at Esalen Institute for over 35 years and is a resident of Big Sur.
-A student of Buddhism since 1972, he also has an MA in Psychology with a focus on wild nature as a vehicle for awakening.
+He has taught at Esalen Institute for 40 years and is a resident of Big Sur.
+A student of Buddhism since 1972, he also has an MA in Psychology with a focus on wild nature as a vehicle for awakening. www.stevenkharper.com

 Shundo David Haye